SvenArcticFox/SUNYPolyCapstone/atrob-run/README.md

 # atrob-run README

 This extension runs AT-Robots through DOSBox-X from Visual Studio Code.
-This extension combined with the language support extension provides a fully featured IDE for programm robots in AT-Robots assembly.
+This extension combined with the language support extension provides a fully featured IDE for programming robots in AT-Robots assembly.

 ## Features